 As The Giver, Lauren is focused on the needs of others, especially when it comes to seeing the potential in them.
 The “F" (Feeling) part of her personality naturally lends itself towards genuine concern for humans as well as a remarkable ability to connect with a variety of people.
 She cares for them.
 There’s an authenticity in how she communicates which proves to those who meet her for the first time that she is genuine in her intentions.
 But coupled with her compassion, charisma, and warmth, is a counterbalancing dose of “T" (Thinking) that provides her with the organizational resources to turn well-meaning intentions into action.
 She combines her satisfaction from helping other people become better with an extraordinary ability to organize people to take part in educational activities.
-That’s evidenced in her part time role as Coordinator of Nasha Lending’s Entrepreneurial Academy, which serves under-resourced, aspiring entrepreneurs.
+That’s evidenced in her volunteering with Village Launch, which serves under-resourced, aspiring entrepreneurs.
 In these sorts of environments, it’s easy to see Lauren's energy and drive to help others flourish and accomplish things that matter.
 She is remarkably responsible, acutely aware of others, and full of encouragement and support to everyone she knows.

 Lauren was in born in Atlanta, but moved with her family back to Greenville, SC when she was 5 years old.
 Interestingly, she has a brick with her name on it in Atlanta’s Olympic Park.
 She considers her parents to be an amazing gift who modeled altruism for both her and her sister, Sam.
 "Everything I’ve learned has started from my mom.
 How to love people.
 How to organize things.
 How to host events.
 She’s been a close friend for a long time.”
 Lauren describes her dad as a "strong quiet individual” and she credits him with being her example of how to help others develop.
 Not surprisingly, Lauren went on to graduate from North Greenville University with a degree in Outdoor Leadership which gave her the tools to accomplish her heart’s desire to see others grow and thrive.